symfony/symfony-docs/components/dependency_injection/definitions.rst

 Working with Container Service Definitions
 ==========================================

-Service definitions are the instructions followed by the container to build a service, so they are not the actual services used by your application.
+Service definitions are the instructions describing how the container should build a service.
+They are not the actual services used by your applications

 Getting and Setting Service Definitions
 ---------------------------------------